 Every year, OASFAA supports a service project, and the 2018 project benefits Oklahoma Institute for Child Advocacy (OICA.)

 The OICA was launched in 1983 by a group of citizens as the result of an investigative report by the national news media which exposed a horrific story of cruelty and abuse experienced by Oklahoma children who were in the state's custody.
 That media report, "Oklahoma Shame," spurred child advocates from every corner of the state into action to create an organization whose mission was to ensure the protection of Oklahoma's children.
 OICA was established to create a strong advocacy network that would provide a voice for the needs of children and youth in Oklahoma, particularly those in the state's care and those growing up amid poverty, violence, abuse and neglect, disparities, or other situations that put their lives and futures at risk.

 OICA Mission: "Creating awareness, taking action, and supporting policy to improve the health, safety, and well-being of Oklahoma's children."

-At the 2018 OASFAA conference, attendees will have the opportunity to contribute to OICA through a basket raffle or directly to OICA.
-OASFAA Board members and Committee Chairs have created widely varying themed baskets, which will be raffled at Thursday evening's dinner.
+At the 2018 OASFAA conference, attendees had the opportunity to contribute to OICA through a basket raffle or directly to OICA.
+OASFAA Board members and Committee Chairs created widely varying themed baskets and were raffled at Thursday evening's dinner.